Answers To 5 Common Questions About Garage Doors

 - You hear lots of noise when opening or closing the door.
 Potential causes include problematic springs, door imbalance, or garage door-opener motor issues.

-If you notice any of these signs, consult a garage door professional.
+If you notice any of these signs, consult a garage door repair professional.

 - Should I repair or replace my damaged garage door?